-A base of coconut, olive, palm and castor oils combine to make a hard, long-lasting bar of soap with a great lather.
+A base of coconut, olive, palm, and castor oils combine to make a hard, long-lasting bar of soap with a great lather.
 The addition of shea butter and superfatting at 5% helps to add moisture back into the skin and soothe irritation.
 Replacing the water with brewed coffee lends a beautiful warm brown color to the finished bar and a hint of coffee scent.
 Coffee grounds add gentle exfoliation to help combat rough and dry skin.
-Honey Bourbon Fragrance Oil has a sweet, rich, yet masculine aroma that pairs perfectly with a mug of morning pick me up.
+Sandalwood Vanilla Fragrance Oil has a sweet, rich, yet earthy aroma that pairs perfectly with a mug of morning pick-me-up.

 - 9oz of Coconut Oil

 - 10oz of Brewed Coffee (cooled)